chrisgrieser/most-different-text-selection/README.md

 5. For each *unread* document, the distance (cosine similarity) to the semantic center of read documents is calculated.
 6. The unread documents will be ranked by the shortest distance, that is a being the most dissimilar.
+For simplicity for non-technical users, that ranking is translated into a `novelty-score` which is saved in the YAML frontmatter of the unread documents.

 `Most Different Text Selector` is written in TypeScript instead of Python, to make potential future implementation as [Obsidian](http://obsidian.md) plugin possible, e.g., to complement qualitative analysis with [Quadro](https://github.com/chrisgrieser/obsidian-quadro).

 ## Usage